Constitution of

 A. Baptism

-Our Confession of Faith states that “the church is the assembly of those who voluntarily commit themselves to follow Christ in life and to be accountable to one another and to God.”
-The New Testament envisions that all Christians will naturally be part of a local congregation.
+Our Confession of Faith states that "the church is the covenant community called by God through Jesus Christ to follow Christ in a life of discipleship and witness as empowered by the Holy Spirit."The New Testament envisions that all Christians will naturally be part of a local congregation.
 Everyone who is baptized at Douglas Mennonite Church will automatically become a member of the congregation.

 Those who have been baptized as adults in another congregation and desire to become members in this congregation may do so in the following manner: